apiaxle/website/api.md

 * The newly inseted structure (including the new timestamp fields).

+# /v1/key/:key/apis
+## List apis belonging to a key.
+(GET)
+### Supported query params

+* resolve: if set to `true` then the details concerning the listed apis will also be printed.
+Be aware that this will come with a minor performace hit.

+### Returns

+* Without `resolve` the result will be an array with one key per entry.
+* If `resolve` is passed then results will be an object with the key name as the key and the details as the value.

 # /v1/key/:key/hits
 ## Get hits for a key in the past minute.
 (GET)